hmans/flutterby/README.md

 Flutterby is young, but already quite functional.
 Here's a list of changes I'm intending to make in the near future -- if you want to work on any of these, let me know!

 - Performance!
 Right now, the source file for every node is read into RAM as a whole.
 Not a big problem when you're building a small site, but add some larger images, and you'll have one.
-- Change `flutterby server` so it doesn't always regenerate the _entire_ site graph when a file is modified.
+- Change `flutterby serve` so it doesn't always regenerate the _entire_ site graph when a file is modified.
 - Extract filters (like Slim, Sass etc.) to separate gems, to make the core gem more light-weight.
 - Improve the template site (`flutterby new`).
 - Produce a fun screencast to explain what the heck is going on here!